Activity note: Hotel check-in from 3:00 p.m.

 Lunch: Hotel buffet.

 Afternoon: Free Time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 If you wish to attend an additional play at the Oregon Shakespeare Festival (OSF), we recommend making reservations in advance.
 Or take some time to polish up your own performances or practice lines.

 Dinner: Hotel buffet.

 Evening: Tonight we will take in our first OSF performance, THE MERRY WIVES OF WINDSOR.
 Sir John Falstaff — reappearing from the Henry IV plays — is up to his usual antics.
 In an attempt to gain income for himself, he writes identical love letters to Mistress Page and Mistress Ford, aiming to gain access to their husbands’ wealth.
 The wives quickly discern his intents and decide to teach Falstaff a lesson.
 Meanwhile, Mistress Page’s daughter, Anne, finds herself as the center of romantic pursuit.
 A hilarious battle of the wits ensues.
 This play is performed, rain or shine, in the oldest outdoor Elizabethan Theatre in the United States, the Allen Elizabethan Theatre.
 Pillows and blankets can be rented at the theatre for an additional cash fee.
-Autumn outdoor productions are susceptible to seasonal weather.
-Participants are asked to bring appropriate layers, including coats and blankets.

 Breakfast: Hotel buffet.